awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-service-linked-roles.md

 ## Editing the service\-linked role for OpenSearch Serverless<a name="edit-serverless-slr"></a>

-OpenSearch Serverless does not allow you to edit the AmazonOpenSearchServerlessServiceRole service\-linked role\.
+OpenSearch Serverless does not allow you to edit the AWSServiceRoleForAmazonOpenSearchServerless service\-linked role\.
 After you create a service\-linked role, you can't change the name of the role because various entities might reference the role\.
 However, you can edit the description of the role using IAM\.
 For more information, see [Editing a service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#edit-service-linked-role) in the *IAM User Guide*\.

 ## Deleting the service\-linked role for OpenSearch Serverless<a name="delete-serverless-slr"></a>

 If you no longer need to use a feature or service that requires a service\-linked role, we recommend that you delete that role\.
 This prevents you from having an unused entity that isn't actively monitored or maintained\.
 However, you must clean up the resources for your service\-linked role before you can manually delete it\.

-To delete the AmazonOpenSearchServerlessServiceRole, you must first [delete all OpenSearch Serverless collections](serverless-manage.md#serverless-delete) in your AWS account\.
+To delete the AWSServiceRoleForAmazonOpenSearchServerless, you must first [delete all OpenSearch Serverless collections](serverless-manage.md#serverless-delete) in your AWS account\.

 **Note**
 If OpenSearch Serverless is using the role when you try to delete the resources, then the deletion might fail\.
 If that happens, wait for a few minutes and try the operation again\.

 **To manually delete the service\-linked role using IAM**

-Use the IAM console, the AWS CLI, or the AWS API to delete the AmazonOpenSearchServerlessServiceRole service\-linked role\.
+Use the IAM console, the AWS CLI, or the AWS API to delete the AWSServiceRoleForAmazonOpenSearchServerless service\-linked role\.
 For more information, see [Deleting a service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#delete-service-linked-role) in the *IAM User Guide*\.

 ## Supported Regions for OpenSearch Serverless service\-linked roles<a name="serverless-slr-regions"></a>

-OpenSearch Serverless supports using the AmazonOpenSearchServerlessServiceRole service\-linked role in every Region where OpenSearch Serverless is available\.
+OpenSearch Serverless supports using the AWSServiceRoleForAmazonOpenSearchServerless service\-linked role in every Region where OpenSearch Serverless is available\.
 For a list of supported Regions, see [Amazon OpenSearch Serverless endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/opensearch-service.html) in the *AWS General Reference*\.